sahar55555/DiscountApp/README.md

 # DiscountApp
 This Android App project was created in Android Studio.
+It provides weekly discounts published by commercial grocers.